nicoleyimessier/code2_BFADT/01-Setup.md

 Create a github account if you don't have one already and create a repo for the class that you'll use to submit your homework.

+## 5. Create your own class respoitory to save and submit your homework.
+Follow this [guide](https://help.github.com/articles/create-a-repo/) to see how to create a repo.

-## 5. Make your own repository
+## 6. Clone your PERSONAL student repository

-In your read me file add a picture of yourself and bio.
+Go to your openFrameworks root directory:

+	cd ~/Desktop/openFrameworks

+And clone your directory

+	git clone YOUR PERSONAL REPO URL

+Now you should see this repo mixed in with the other openFrameworks subdirectories.
 This is where you will be submitting your HW each week.
-Here, you will also be able to check out the work of your fellow students!